andatche/andatche.com/content/index.md

 ---
 title: Ben Arblaster
 subtitle: System Administrator and packet pusher at <a href="https://brightbox.com/">Brightbox</a> (AS51059).
-Interested in Linux, network engineering, security, virtualisation, config management, hardware hacking/microcontrollers, music, motorcycles, cats.
+Interested in GNU/Linux, network engineering, security, virtualisation, config management, hardware hacking/microcontrollers, music, motorcycles, cats.
 ---
 ## Contact Me

 You can send me an email to [ben@andatche.com](mailto:ben@andatche.com), I prefer plain text email.
 Please encrypt anything you wouldn't be happy sharing.
-My [PGP key](/andatche.asc) fingerprint is <code>7A25 B9CB D644 A3F5 5615  B193 A545 5B42 E54A C47A</code>.
+My [PGP key](/andatche.asc) ID is <code>E54AC47A</code> and the fingerprint is <code>7A25 B9CB D644 A3F5 5615  B193 A545 5B42 E54A C47A</code>.

 You can contact me via Jabber/XMPP at <code>ben@andatche.com</code> (OTR fingerprint <code>9AB4973E EFBBFFC3 06A41E17 D6A82F1C 6027AF5F</code>) or <code>ben@brightbox.co.uk</code> (OTR fingerprint <code>BE7840F3 06D4F37D F18C945F 33A99318 BB8C674E</code>).